 The key concerns regarding compliance with subject access requests and privacy of other data subjects:

 - Yes, our organisation has the processes in place to ensure that we respond to a subject access request without undue delay and within one month of receipt.

 - Yes, we are aware of the circumstances when we can extend the time limit to respond to a request.

 - Yes, we understand that there is a particular emphasis on using clear and plain language if we are disclosing information to a child.

 - Yes, we understand what we need to consider if a request includes information about others.

 - Yes, we understand that we need to consider the privacy of others when providing information about a person.

 Or, if they would like to exercise their right to erasure or not.
-Every organisation that falls under the jurisdiction of the EU must ensure that each data subject access request is dealt with by maintaining privacy and security and the process is conducted in an in-depth manner to comply with the law.
+Every organisation that falls under the jurisdiction of the EU must ensure that each data subject access request is in deal with by maintaining privacy and security and the process conducts in an in-depth manner to comply with the law.

 The individual is then entitled to request and obtain the following information from an organization:

 - Confirmation that an organisation is rightfully in the process of processing their subject access request and the corresponding personal data;